veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

   String blobContent = "This Veracity blob was created with a shared access signature granting write permissions to the container.";
   blob.uploadText(blobContent);

-  System.out.println("We where able to write to a blob using this SAS key");
+  System.out.println("We were able to write to a blob using this SAS key");
   System.out.println();

   //Create a list to store blob URIs returned by a listing operation on the container.